How it works

 Mac Server: Install the PostScript viewing software Ghostscript version 9.06.
 Richard Koch from the University of Oregon maintains a Mac version of Ghostscript.
 Download this here.
 NOTE: If you're using the Homebrew package manager, there is a ghostscript package available for install.

-Linux and Novell OES servers: All major Linux distributions either come with Ghostscript automatically installed, or an option to install via the standard package manager.
+Linux: All major Linux distributions either come with Ghostscript automatically installed, or an option to install via the standard package manager.
 See your distributor's documentation for further details.
 You should ensure that the gs command is on the PATH (for the Papercut user).